bkuropa/PyPoll/README.md

 - Software: Python 3.5.1, Jupityr

 ## Summary
-The analysis of teh election show that:
+The analysis of the election show that:
 - There were "x" votes cast in the election.
+- There were 3 countys involved showing votes in the following magnituge:
+-   1
+-   2
+-   3
+- It is observed that the xxx county had the largest number of votes
 - The candidates were:
 -   Candidate 1
 -   Candidate 2